Rebel Heart: Tour

 Many news outlets began reporting on the concert tour supporting Rebel Heart.
 The Italian newspaper Torino Today reported Madonna was planning on returning to Turin with the tour on November 20 and 21, 2015.
 The Rebel Heart Tour kicked off on September 9, 2015, and visited North America, Europe, Asia and Oceania.
 Billboard reported it would only use arenas, and visit cities where Madonna had not performed previously.
 The initial itinerary included 25–30 shows in North America and 20–25 shows in Europe, with additional dates being revealed later.
 It was the singer's first visit to Australia since the Girlie Show, her 1993 tour, as well as her first time performing in New Zealand and the Philippines.

 The tour's main stage was elevated and set up at the end of each arena.
 A long catwalk extended from the middle into the audience ending in a heart-shaped stage.
 The catwalk was bisected by an arena-wide cross stage.
 Designers working on the tour's wardrobe included: Jeremy Scott for Moschino, Alessandro Michele for Gucci and Alexander Wang, along with Fausto Puglisi, Prada, Miu Miu, Swarovski, Lebanese designer Nicolas Jebran, as well as Madonna's longtime collaborator Arianne Phillips.
 The tour generated positive critical reviews, many noting that Madonna appeared to be in a happy mood onstage.
-It grossed a total of $169.8 million from 82 shows, with over 1.045 million ticket sales.
-A live album of the tour was released on September 15, 2017, as DVD, Blu-ray and digital download.
+It grossed $169.8 million from 82 shows, with over 1.045 million ticket sales.
+A live album of the tour was released on September 15, 2017, on DVD, Blu-ray, and digital download.